Goldenhill Primary Academy

-Regular curriculum information is sent to parents half termly including topic webs for the upcoming topic, targets, timetables and Assessment and Attitude information.
+Regular curriculum information is sent to parents including topic webs for the upcoming topic, targets, timetables and Assessment and Attitude information.

 We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

-Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP review meetings.
+Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP reviews.
 At these meetings the children are asked to express their views and opinions about their learning and are involved in the decision making process.

 Our Governing Body includes Parent Governors/representatives.

 - How are parents involved in the setting?
 How can I be involved?

 Parents are invited to become involved in Academy-life through a number of means e.g. the PTA (Helping Hands), The Family Forum, parent / grandparent breakfasts, watch me learn days, hearing children read and ongoing invitations to school events throughout the year.

 Our Governing Body includes Parent Governor representatives.

 - What do I I do if I want to make a complaint?

 In the first instance, please make an appointment to see the SENCO or class teacher who will be happy to hear your complaint and will endeavour to resolve the issue as soon as possible.

 If you wish to make a formal complaint, there are 3 main stages: